Save time and fulfill requests on time by using the MineOS DSR Autopilot to automate your operations.

 All steps are documented in an activity log for audit purposes, and the user’s PII is redacted.

-Note: Autopilot runs in the background parallel to you, meaning it can handle requests you view simultaneously.
+Note: Autopilot runs in the background parallel to you, meaning it can handle requests you view and handle simultaneously.

-Reach out to your customer success manager and he/she will help you set it up.
+1. Enable Autopilot on all incoming requests: Reach out to your customer success manager and he or she will help you set it up.

 Is Autopilot right for me?